 An important component of a worldview is our belief system.
 A community's belief system assigns meaning, sets its universal standards of what is good and bad, defines right and behavior. wrona and assians value of а meaningful or meaningless.
-Our beliefs fundamental form the values we hold to be true regardless of whether there is evidence support these ideas.
+Our beliefs fundamental form the values we hold to be true regardless of whether there is evidence t∩ support these ideas.
 Beliefs are a central aspect of human culture.
 They are shared views about world order and how the universe was physically and socially constructed.

 While all people have beliefs, their specific components tend to vary depending upon respective world views.
-What people classify as good or bad, right or wrong depends on our deeply-held beliefs we started developina early in life that have helped shape our characters.
+What people classify as good or bad, right or wrong depends on our deeply-held beliefs we started developing early in life that have helped shape our characters.
 Likewise. these values are ingrained in our personalities and shape our behavior patterns and our self-identities.
 Because cultural beliefs are intensely held, they are difficult, though not impossible, to change.
+CULTURE GENERAL for classifying culture to illustrate two levels of meaning, as depicted.
+Beliefs and values, portrayed by the deeper and greater level of the submerged iceberg, are seldom visible, but are indicated / hinted at / referenced by our behaviors and symbols (top level).
+It is important to recognize, though, that the parts of culture that are not visible (under the waterline) are informing and shaping what is being made visible (above the waterline).